Ajith1413/Correlation_Regression/README.md

+# DATE:
-# Correlation and regression for data analysis
+# EXP NO: 3 - Correlation and regression for data analysis
 # Aim :

 To analyse given data using coeffificient of correlation and regression line